Weave Code

 Technical Evaluation

-• Localization (e.g., emoji aliases for non-English users).
+• Localization (e.g., emoji aliases for non-English users via the text locale).

 Technical risk: